It’s 2020 and SEO is an altogether different ball game today than what it used to be 10 years back.

 That’s the reason you often find a 300-word content ranking right on the top, while even a 3000-word content fails to make it to the elite spot.

-All these factors have just one ultimate goal: to help the user consume your content and get his query answered in the shortest possible time.
+All these factors have just one ultimate goal: to help the user get his query answered in the shortest possible time.

 If your content can do that, Google will love it (and rank it right on the top).

-So when it comes to any SEO campaign, your first step should be to optimize the page for multiple on-page SEO elements so that you have a solid foundation for your search campaigns.
+So when it comes to any SEO campaign, your first step should be to optimize the page for most important on page SEO elements so that you have a solid foundation for your search campaigns.

-Let’s explore some of the most important on-page SEO techniques that can ensure a high probability that your web page will rank high in the search engines.
+Let’s explore some of these SEO techniques to make your web page rank higher in the search engines.

-17 Pointer On-Page SEO Checklist for Improved Rankings
+17 Pointer On Page SEO Checklist for 2020

 This is a one-liner description of your content and is visible to the user when he makes the search.